rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 - **Superstição**.
 Você odeia magia arcana, o que faz com que seja mais resistente a ela.
 Você recebe resistência a magia +2.
   {{page-break}}

-> ##### Wild Rage animal forms
+{{class-note "Wild Rage animal forms"

->
-> Some powers are wild rage animal forms.
+Some powers are wild rage animal forms.
 While raging and below half HP, you can spend a free action and 5 HP to enter a Wild Rage.
 Only one kind of Wild Rage can be active at a time.

->
-> A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks
+A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks }}

 - **Wild Rage: Owlbear**.
 Passive: Gain your STR mod as extra Guard.
 Savage Attack: Add +1 dice to the damage of your weapon for this attack.